 In addition, the DCA may determine that a specific complaint of unlawful discrimination or harassment is of such a serious or potentially criminal nature that the investigative steps outlined in this process should be accelerated or eliminated.
-This determination, if made, shall be communicated to the

-President or his/her designee for appropriate action, which may include the initiation of disciplinary and/or other action.
+This determination, if made, shall be communicated to the President or his/her designee for appropriate action, which may include the initiation of disciplinary and/or other action.

 The DCA is available to assist in preparing the complaint.
 The DCA will ensure that complainants are aware of the Title IX rights and available resources on and off campus, and the right if any to file a complaint with local law enforcement.
-SUNY ESF will comply with law enforcement's request for cooperation and such cooperation may require the campus to temporarily suspend fact-finding aspect of the investigation while the law enforcement agency is in the process of gathering evidence.
-The campus will resume its Title IX investigation as soon as its notified by the law enforcement agency that has completed the evidence gathering process.
-SUNY ESF will implement appropriate, reasonable, and available interim steps during the law enforcement agency's investigation period to provide for the safety of the complainant and the campus community.
+ESF will comply with law enforcement's request for cooperation and such cooperation may require the campus to temporarily suspend fact- finding aspect of the investigation while the law enforcement agency is in the process of gathering evidence.
+ESF will implement appropriate, reasonable, and available interim steps during the law enforcement agency's investigation period to provide for the safety of the complainant and the campus community.

 If, at any time during the course of resolving or investigating a complaint of discrimination, the DCA determines that a complaint is not within the jurisdiction of the office, the complaint shall be referred to the appropriate office and the matter shall be considered concluded for purposes of the Office of the Discrimination Complaint Procedure.